The Taco 007 circulator, how to replace it.

 This is for gas fired boilers only I will be adding oil fired soon.

 How do I know, If it is my pump that is bad?
-This is not a simple question. because allot of things could be the cause of a pump not running. and there can be many other reasons that you don't have heat.
-This may be mush more then you should try to do on your own. maybe you should use the "Ask A Question," link at the top of the page.
+This is not a simple question. because many things could be the cause of a pump not running. and there can be many other reasons that you don't have heat.
+This may be mush more then you should try to do on your own. maybe you should use the "24/7 Help Line," link at the top of the page.